edwardtanguay/base-react-001/README.md

 - ESLint

 **Features:**
+- single page application with responsive Bootstrap/React-Router menu
+	- each page has an individually configurable title for browser tabs and bookmarking
+	- browser back button works
 - responsive Bootstrap Navbar with three sample pages
 - pages have internal links from one page to the next
 - one page reads data from a JSON file and displays it on the page with graphics
-- custom favicon works, shows up in bookmarks and browser tabs
+- a customizable favicon that shows up in bookmarks and browser tabs
-- TODO: title of individual pages show
 - TODO: refactor datapod directory out
 - TODO: flex display in flashcards